MUGDHAB15/Codsoft_task_no.3/README.md

 # Codsoft_task_no.3
 Credit Card Fraud Detection Model

+Link to the data set as it is quite heavy to upload here: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 Objective:
   Build a machine learning model to identify fraudulent credit card transactions.
   Preprocess and normalize the transaction data, handle class